byme8/ZeroQL/README.md

 query { me { id firstName lastName } }
 ```

+## GraphQL lambda syntax

-Here how we can achieve it with ZeroQL:
+Here how we can achieve it with ZeroQL "lambda" syntax:
 ``` csharp
 var httpClient = new HttpClient();
 httpClient.BaseAddress = new Uri("http://localhost:10000/graphql");